 That was an enlightening process, since like most people I thought that I knew when to call 9-1-1.
-We learned to call 9-1-1 when we see suspicious behavior that we want investigated.
+We learned to call 9-1-1 and to recognize suspicious behavior (not people) that we want investigated.
 All of this is training that I believe more citizens should get.
 My point is this: during the training, the local police representatives shared their names and office e-mail addresses, so we could contact them for a variety of follow-up reasons.

 I can tell you this: if I invite a police representative into my home, I will expect to know their full name and contact information (not necessarily a badge number).
 It doesn’t mean there is a problem.
 It does not mean I question the officer’s authority or integrity.
 It simply means that I want to know exactly who I am doing business with, in case I need to contact them again for some reason requiring follow-up.